OverDriveGain/environment/README.md

 ### websites

 Install websites available in `/roles/websites/vars/main.yml`.
 Also, installs ssl.
-NGINX uses this for ssl serving
+NGINX uses this for ssl serving.

+There are two types of websites: Static as in kaxtus, and with nodejs server as in gaspi

-**Run using**: `./ansible.sh -l cloud -t websites`
+1. **Run using**: `./ansible.sh -l cloud -t websites`

+2. Or **Run using**: `./ansible.sh -l cloud -t websites -e "target_website=music"`

 ## Infrastructre: